TPG's Bonderman says governments should stay out of Uber's way

 HONG KONG TPG Capital founding partner David Bonderman said governments should stop legislating against Uber, the online for-hire car application which has run into multiple disputes with cab drivers and regulators in the United States and Europe.

-San Francisco-based Uber, which is backed by TPG [TPG.UL], raised $1.2 billion (731.66 million pounds) from mutual funds and other investors in a June funding round, which valued the service at $18.2 billion (11.10 billion pounds) at the time.
+San Francisco-based Uber, which is backed by TPG [TPG.UL], raised $1.2 billion from mutual funds and other investors in a June funding round, which valued the service at $18.2 billion at the time.
 Uber faces an array of regulatory and legal challenges, however, as it seeks to expand into new markets.

 "Governments should stay out of the way.
 Uber doesn't need government help particularly, but it doesn't need government interference," said Bonderman in response to an audience question about whether governments should support the business, at the annual SuperReturn private equity conference.